-Iggesund Paperboard is a multinational company serving customers all around the globe.
-We have people on the ground on all major markets and have a web of service stations on strategic sites in order to be able to deliver to demanding customers swiftly, no matter if the destination is Yokohama, Madrid or Toronto.
+Holmen Iggesund is multinational company serving customers all around the globe.
+We have people on the ground in all major markets and a web of service stations on strategic sites.
+All in order to be able to deliver to demanding customers swiftly, no matter if the destination is Yokohama, Madrid or Toronto.

 But today people are correctly looking at the big picture when sourcing packaging material.
 Aside from technical specifications and delivery times, sustainability has become a real market driver.
 In this process many have started to question the logic in using a paperboard from Scandinavia when their production is located in the Americas or in the Far East.